 Instructions after anaesthetic or sedation

-It’s important to follow the safety advice below if you had:
+It’s important to follow this safety advice if you had:

 - a general anaesthetic

-The information on this page does not apply if you only had a local anaesthetic.
+The information on this page does not apply if you had a local or regional anaesthetic.

 - call us if you have a problem or are worried about anything